 No. In fact, our application form very clearly states that you should not supply medical records, only a simple statement from your physician as to the nature of your disability.

 5. When will I hear if I’ve been selected?

-Able Flight reviews applications on a rolling basis.
+Able Flight reviews applications on a rolling basis after the application deadline for full flight training scholarships, and throughout the year for other scholarships.
 You will be notified via email that we have received your application and if everything is in order.
 Your application will receive an initial review and then you’ll be contacted if you are selected for an interview.
-Those not initially selected for an interview will be notified and asked if they’d like to have their application considered again in the next round of reviews.
+Those not initially selected for an interview will be notified and may be asked if they’d like to have their application considered again in the next round of reviews.
 After interviews, a scholarship review committee will consider the finalists’ applications and make awards as appropriate.

 6. What license can I earn?

 Flight training scholarships are for training that can lead to a Sport Pilot Certificate (see more below).
 Career training scholarships may be used to earn an FAA-issued Light Sport Repairman Certificate with Maintenance rating, the FAA Dispatcher License, or at the discretion of the scholarship committee, it may be used towards academic expenses while training for an aviation career (aviation management, air traffic control, etc.).

 Our full scholarships cover flight and ground training, testing fees, study materials, and lodging and travel as required.
 Recipients of full scholarships receive a complete ground school self-study package shortly after their selection.
 Career training scholarships cover course fees, testing fees, and may cover travel and lodging as required.

 8. What expenses are not covered by the scholarship?

 Scholarships do not include local transportation to and from the airport or career training site, and meals while training.